-Not only should we remember this notable musician because he was a good bandoneon player but also for his orchestra which for 20 years won the heart of the people of our country with its rhythmic style and its sentimental repertory.
+Not only should we remember this notable musician because he was a good bandoneon player but also for his orchestra which for 20 years won the heart of the people of Argentina with its rhythmic style and its sentimental repertory.

-He was as well a great for the radio and the recording industry.
+He was also great for the radio and the recording industry.

 He composed the music of that number, and the poet Horacio Sanguinetti wrote its lyrics.
 It was inspired by the melody of a Jewish musician in Ukrania.
 This curiosity highlights Sánchez Gorio’s capability to develop a little country music into a tango of extraordinary widespread acclaim.
 Continue reading at www.todotango.com…